jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 The use of ASEs can significantly decrease the customer burden of configuring infrastructure that securely hosts customer assets in a PCI DSS 3.2 compliant manner.
 ASEs offers the following benefits that would otherwise require a customer created solution:

 - Scalability
-  - ASEs offers the option for configuring "autoscale" based on load metrics, available budget, or a defined schedule
+  - ASEs offer the option for configuring "autoscale" based on load metrics, available budget, or a defined schedule
 - App environment isolation
   - ASE assets are fully isolated and offer dedicated compute specific to the application that will be deployed into an ASE
 - Outbound traffic control